HICHULOG/kkeujeogida/README.md

 # Kkeujeogida :pencil:

-Kkeujeogida is an element added to Kokoa clone coding. <br>
+Kkeujeogida is an addition of elements to Kokoa Clone Coding. <br>
 Added links and music element.<br>
 And i decorated with a characters i made.